THE AYURVEDIC ACUPUNCTURIST

 She has been the owner and acupuncturist at Four Winds Acupuncture since September of 2006 and currently resides and practices in downtown Sioux Falls.

 Dr. Rose has effectively treated patients with such health conditions as chronic back pain, sciatica, knee pain, joint pain, arthritis, chronic generalized pain, headaches, migraines, asthma, allergies, weight management, anxiety, depression, panic attacks, insomnia, fatigue, and stress related conditions.
 She has also helped a number pf people quit smoking using acupuncture and herbal medicine.
-She also works with women at all stages of life to deal with menstrual irregularities, gynecological issues, fertility and reproductive issues, pregnancy and labor induction, and menopausal symptoms.
+She also works with women at all stages of life to deal with menstrual irregularities, gynecological diseases, fertility and reproductive issues, pregnancy, labor induction, and menopausal symptoms.

 As an experienced and accomplished herbalist she treats a variety of conditions using Chinese herbal granulars and tinctures.
 She is an expert in the area of herb- pharmaceutical drug interactions and myco-pharmacology, or the use of medicinal mushrooms to treat patients.
 Medicinal mushrooms are not only a valuable health supplement, but are vital to the treatment of chronic conditions, auto-immune diseases, and rehabilitation from treatment for serious diseases such as cancer.